 All modern vehicles have an HVAC system, which stands for “heating, ventilation, and air conditioning”.
-It’s housed in an elaborate plastic box under the dash of the vehicle, and has various internal chambers, hoses, vents, actuators and so forth.
+It’s housed in an elaborate plastic box under the dash of the vehicle, and has various internal chambers, hoses, vents, actuators, and so forth.
 Most modern vehicles have a cabin air filter in the HVAC system, which filters the air that the blower motor pushes through the system.

 The purpose of the filter is to clean particulates from the air and prevent debris from collecting in the HVAC box, whether it’s fresh air from outside or recirculated air from inside the vehicle.
 One of the advantages is that the interior of the HVAC box stays cleaner.
 It is normal for condensation to build up inside, particularly in the area of the AC evaporator, which causes moisture to build up.
-In a clean environment this causes no problem, but if the inside of the HVAC box is full of dust and debris from outside, it can mold and cause unwanted smells.
+In a clean environment, this causes no problem, but if the inside of the HVAC box is full of dust and debris from outside, it can mold and cause unwanted smells.

 A disadvantage of a cabin air filter is that it restricts airflow to some extent.
-The blower has to work harder to move air through the filter, and if a filter becomes clogged or if replacement is overdue, the amount of air circulated can become very much reduced.
-This is also one of the ways to tell if a cabin air filter needs replaced; if the airflow through the vents is inadequate, the cabin air filter may need changed.
+The blower has to work harder to move air through the filter, and if a filter becomes clogged or if a replacement is overdue, the amount of air circulated can become very much reduced.
+This is also one of the ways to tell if a cabin air filter needs replaced; if the airflow through the vents is inadequate, the cabin air filter may need to be changed.

 Most of the time the filter fits into a slot in the HVAC box which has a little door covering it, and it is usually straightforward to replace.
-In some vehicles there is a slot or carrier for the filter, but there is no filter, as the filter was an optional feature on some models.
+In some vehicles, there is a slot or carrier for the filter, but there is no filter, as the filter was an optional feature on some models.

 Cost of Cabin Air filter Replacement